Sid Miller (politician): Operation Maverick

 In 2015, the Texas Department of Agriculture under Miller launched "Operation Maverick", an effort to enforce consumer protection laws requiring Texas businesses to register scales used to buy or sell by weight with the agency.
 In the program's first fifteen months, some 1,000 retailers were "notified they need to register their scales, which, depending on the industry and type of scale, can cost anywhere from $12 to $400."

 In 2017, following the initiative, the Texas Legislature passed a bill (approved by the House in a 146–1 vote and by the Senate in a 31–0 vote) to end the regulation of scales used by certain restaurants.
-Miller opposed this bill, calling it "horse hockey" and urging Governor Greg Abbott to veto it.Sid Miller, When it comes to barbecue, trust but verify, Texas Tribune (May 23, 2017).
+Miller opposed this bill, calling it "horse hockey" and urging Governor Greg Abbott to veto it.

 Mississippi trip

 In February 2015, Miller took a trip to compete in the Dixie National Rodeo in Jackson, Mississippi using Texas state funds.
 Miller's office initially defended the use of state funds, explaining that the commissioner intended to meet with Mississippi agriculture officials.
 When the meeting fell through, Miller reimbursed the state using campaign funds and $16.79 from his nursery's business account.
-In December 2018, the Texas Ethics Commission fined Miller $500 for the trip; a report released by the commission stated “No meetings besides the horse show appear on any official Texas Agriculture Department schedules,” and that Miller “has not adequately explained why he initially reimbursed the state with political funds before reimbursing his political account with personal funds."
+In December 2018, the Texas Ethics Commission fined Miller $500 for the trip; a report released by the commission stated "No meetings besides the horse show appear on any official Texas Agriculture Department schedules," and that Miller "has not adequately explained why he initially reimbursed the state with political funds before reimbursing his political account with personal funds."

 School nutrition

 Six months after taking office, Miller reversed a ban, instituted in 2004 by then-Agriculture Commissioner Susan Combs, on soft drinks and fried foods in public schools.
 Miller said that local school districts should have the freedom to make decisions regarding food choices for their schools.
-Eight of the state's ten largest school districts, including Dallas, Fort Worth, Fort Bend County, Austin, and Laredo, said that they would retain their local policies of providing nutritious foods and not serving soft drinks.Liz Crampton, Big Schools Don't Fry: Not All Districts Warm to Miller's Initiative, Texas Tribune (July 1, 2015).
+Eight of the state's ten largest school districts, including Dallas, Fort Worth, Fort Bend County, Austin, and Laredo, said that they would retain their local policies of providing nutritious foods and not serving soft drinks.
 The move was criticized by nutritionists and experts in public health; a spokeswoman for Miller's department said that the policy change was intended "to be a symbolic move giving more control to schools, not a directive for districts to reinstall fryers or soda machines."